duckdb/duckdb-web/docs/sql/data_types/timezones.md

 ---
 layout: docu
-title: Time Zones
+title: Time Zone Reference List
 blurb: A reference list for Time Zones
 ---

-## Time Zone Reference List

 An up-to-date version of this list can be pulled from the `pg_timezone_names()` table function: